 On the last day of June 1764, the 14-year-old Jeanne Boulet was killed near the village of Saint-Étienne-de-Lugdarès, at the time located in the region of Gévaudan, south-central France.
 Just a month later, a 15-year-old girl was attacked near Puylaurent in the same region.
 Deadly wounded, she managed with her last breath to describe the attacker as “a horrible beast.”

 Animal attacks were nothing extraordinary at the time and the mutilated bodies of the unfortunate victims were quickly buried.
 However, now authorities started to note an unsettling pattern.
-One month before Jeanne Boulet was killed, another shepherdess was attacked near the city of Saint-Flour in the Auvergne.
+Already on September 8, 1762, a boy from the French village of Laval was killed by an unknown creature.
+One month before Jeanne Boulet, another shepherdess was attacked near the city of Saint-Flour in the Auvergne.
 Her herd formed a defensive ring against the attacker, saving the girl in the end.
 Notable enough, the creature seemed to be less interested in the cattle than in the girl.
 Now more and more children and women were killed by the unknown animal – soon known as the Beast of Gèvaudan.

 Authorities, fearing a mass hysteria in the population, asked for military assistance.
 Jean-Baptiste Duhamel, the captain of the local infantry, organized a hunt involving, as he claims, 30.000 men.
 But even as the beast was finally spotted and shot, it escaped unharmed by the bullets into the woods.
 A local newspaper wrote at the end of the first year: